dogriffiths/relish/content/tutorial/tutorial-7.md

         | Buy some cream | Medium   |
         | Buy some water | High     |

 We'll need a new page for editing tasks.
-It will be virtually identical to to the `AddTaskPage`:
+It will be virtually identical to the `AddTaskPage`:

 ![img](images/edit-task.png)